 Thank you for your interest in LondonWalesLondon!

 It’s not about speed and it’s definitely not a race.
 The only person you beat is yourself.

 London Wales London is a 407km test of your strength of mind.
 The distance you travel is not measured in miles or turns of the pedal, it’s the gap between self doubt and completion that counts.

 The 407kms take you from the west of London to Chepstow and back.
 Along the way you’ll cross amazing scenery and discover if you have the will power to complete the bike ride within the 27 hour time limit.

 You won’t be alone.

 Riding an Audax event is about riding with like-minded people.
 You’ll make friends on the road and encourage each other to keep moving.
 You’re in this together and getting around isn’t about physical strength; it’s about supporting each other when the questions start nagging and the spirit starts flagging.

-From there you continue over the Cotswolds up to Stow on the Wold and Winchcombe to Tewkesbury for lunch.
-The next section takes you to the challenge of Yat Rock before a fast descent into Chepstow and, at 218 km, Wales.
+From Woodstock, you continue over the Cotswolds up to Stow on the Wold and Winchcombe and then to Tewkesbury for lunch.
+The next section takes you to the challenging climb of Yat Rock before a fast descent into Chepstow and, at 218 km, Wales.